EvilFreelancer/openvpn-php/README.md

-# OpenVPN-PHP
+# OpenVPN configuration manager

-OpenVPN config generator written on PHP7.
+OpenVPN configuration generator/importer written on PHP7.

     composer require evilfreelancer/openvpn-php

-Version 0.1 contains the first version of the configuration generator, most of the parameters were available. as variables.

 ## How to use